The No-Stress Guide to Creating Your Wedding Guest List

 - How many guests will you invite to the after-party portion of the wedding?

-Common rules used by couples in order to cull their guest list might read as follows:
+Some common rules of thumb for wedding guest lists, used by couples in order to cull their numbers might read as follows:

 - No Kids Allowed